 There are a couple main reasons to have a business plan.
 First, it’s a good roadmap.
 It’ll help you get your head around where you are right now, where you want to be later, and how you plan to get there.

 And second, it can help you secure funding, say through investors or with a small business loan.
-If you’re not going for a loan, investors, or partners, then you can forget about a lot of the pressure of building a business plan.
+If you’re not going for a loan, investors, or partners, then you can forget about a lot of the pressure of building a full business plan—or at least one spanning dozens of pages.

 Can You Bootstrap Your Business?

 You don’t need a ton of cash to build a small, service-oriented business—and that means you may not need funders, partners, or a loan.
-Here’s how much it cost to build Vandenberg DC, the company the lets me pay for my travels:
+Here’s how much it cost to run my consulting company for its first year, which let me scale from zero dollars in income to more than $30,000 per month within nine months:

 - Business name and LLC registration: $195